3 Things to Consider for a Seamless Settlement Process

 Here are three things to consider during settlement to ensure your sale goes through seamlessly.

-1 - The final inspection
+1 - the final inspection

 Before the property sale is final, your buyer is entitled to one final inspection (also known as a pre-settlement inspection).
 This is your buyer’s last chance to walk-through the property and raise any final issues before officially taking ownership of the property.